-Michelle found herself in a similar situation.
-Whilst working in a school, providing welfare services to students, Michelle became unwell and had to undergo major surgery.
+Brian worked for the Ministry of Defence for over 17 years and was hoping to be able to get by on his Civil Service Pension.
+But after being given the wrong advice regarding Housing Benefit and Council Tax became unwell and had to undergo major surgery.
 Despite the severity of her condition, Michelle managed to gradually get herself back to work full time before being made redundant.
 With her redundancy payment running low, Michelle was finding it difficult to recover from her medical treatment let alone cope with the financial burdens being placed on her and looking for a new job.
 A grant from the Elizabeth Finn Fund meant that Michelle could get herself back on track so that she could channel her energies to getting better and providing for her family.
 "It's the difference between barely surviving and actually being able to have some sort of life again," comments Michelle.
 "Turn2us are friendly and they're sympathetic and they have empathy.
 It's more than feeling sorry for you, they understand the situation you're in."